Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-Briefly I shall recall what here has to be understood as a classical stability problem in order to better explain how to generalize it through the language of bundles.
-The classical stability problem could be so described: fixed a Banach space $Z$ find a sequence $\{S_{n}:D_{n}\subseteq Z\to Z\}$ of possibly unbounded linear operators in $Z$ and a sequence $\{P_{n}\}\subset B(Z)$ where $P_{n}$ is a continuous spectral projector of $S_{n}$ for $n\in\N$, such that if \begin{description} \item[$(A)$] there exists an operator $S:D\subset Z\to Z$ such that $S=\lim_{n\to\infty}S_{n}$ with respect to a suitable topology or in any other generalized sense, \item[$(B)$] such that there exists a spectral projector $P\in B(Z)$ of $S$ such that $P=\lim_{n\to\infty}P_{n}$ with respect to the strong operator topology. \end{description} Here a spectral projector of an operator $S$ in a Banach space is a continuous projector associated to a closed $S-$invariant subspace $Z_{0}$ such that $ \sigma(S\up Z_{0}) \subset \sigma(S) $, where $\sigma(T)$ is the spectrum of the operator $T$.
-In Ch $IV$ \cite{kato} there are many stability theorems in which the previous limit of operators $S_{n}$ has to be understood with respect to the metric induced by the ``gap'' between the corresponding closed graphs.
+Briefly we recall what here has to be understood as a classical stability problem in order to understand how to generalize it through the language of bundles.
+The classical stability problem could be so described.
+Fixed a Banach space $Z$ find a sequence $\{S_{n}:D_{n}\subseteq Z\to Z\}$ of possibly unbounded linear operators in $Z$ and a sequence $\{P_{n}\}\subset B(Z)$ where $P_{n}$ is a spectral projector of $S_{n}$ for $n\in\N$, such that \begin{description} \item[$(A)$] whenever there exists an operator $S:D\subset Z\to Z$ such that $S=\lim_{n\to\infty}S_{n}$ with respect to a suitable topology or in any other generalized sense, \item[$(B)$] then there exists a spectral projector $P\in B(Z)$ of $S$ such that $P=\lim_{n\to\infty}P_{n}$ with respect to the strong operator topology. \end{description} Here a spectral projector of an operator $S$ in a Banach space is a continuous projector associated with a closed $S-$invariant subspace $Z_{0}$ such that $ \sigma(S\up Z_{0}) \subset \sigma(S) $, where $\sigma(T)$ is the spectrum of the operator $T$.

+In \cite[Ch $IV$]{kato} one finds many stability theorems in which the limit in $(A)$ has to be understood with respect to the metric induced by the so called gap between the corresponding closed graphs.

+Additional stability theorems, even for operators defined in different spaces, are available.
+They have been obtained by using the concept of \emph {Transition Operators} introduced by Victor I. Burenkov, see for expample \cite{bl1}, \cite{bl2} and \cite{bll}.
+Instead to their stability theorems Massimo Lanza de Cristoforis and Pier Domenico Lamberti employed functional analytic approaches, see for examples \cite{l1}, \cite{l2}, \cite{ll}.

+If we try to generalize the classical stability problem to the case in which $Z$ is replaced by any sequence $\{Z_{n}\}$ of Banach spaces and $S_{n}$ is defined in $Z_{n}$ for all $n$, then we would face the following difficulty.
+How can we adapt the definition of the gap given by Kato to the case of a sequence of different spaces?
+More in general in which sense has to be understood the convergence of operators defined in different spaces.